Battle of Lucocisterna: Battle

-On the 29 February, Manfredi della Gherardesca divided his army into three formations.
-In an effort to force the Aragonese siege of the pisan walled city of Castel di Castro, he headed to the city, bypassing the pound of Santa Gilla through Uta and Decimomannu.
+On the 29 February, Manfredi della Gherardesca divided his Pisan army into three formations.
+In an effort to raise the Aragonese siege of the Pisan stronghold of Castel di Castro, he headed to the walled city, bypassing the pound of Santa Gilla through Uta and Decimomannu.
 To prevent the reunification of the Pisan forces and grant such an advantage, Alfonso IV gave battle in Lutocisterna, on the way to the castle.
 The battle was very violent.

 The impetus of the Pisan Knights was providentially thwarted by the Almogavars.
 After the succession of two bloody frontal assaults both commanders were wounded.

 Manfredi was struck violently in the face and lost his helmet and horse.
 Seriously wounded, he abandoned the battlefield, taking refuge in Castel di Cagliari escorted by the army.
 This move seems to have affected the outcome of the battle.
 While part of the Pisan forces reached the castle, knights and foot soldiers remaining behind died fighting heroically or sinking under the weight of heavy armor in the muddy waters of the pond of Santa Gilla.

 Even the Infante of Aragon was unseated from his horse.
 But was saved by the intervention of the noble Santa Pau and a Cervellón who fought valiantly to defend the king and prevent the banner of Aragon from falling into the hands of the Pisans.

 Enrico the Teutonic, who recovered from his wounds at Castel di Cagliari after the fall of Villa di Chiesa, also participated in the battle.
 During the battle he had been given the responsibility of finding and killing the Aragonese commander.
 However, Enrico only managed to wound him before he died in a duel against the Infante.